What to Do

 - How to Get There: Most tours include hotel pickup and drop-off from major tourist areas.

-- Fishing: Experience deep-sea fishing and try to catch species like tuna and marlin.
+Experience deep-sea fishing and try to catch species like tuna and marlin.

 - Location: Fishing charters operate from coastal towns, with many options available near Denpasar, Sanur, and Nusa Lembongan.